Reinards0/WinFormGames/README.md

-# Welcome to WinForm 4-in-1 Games.
+# Welcome to WinForm 4-in-1 Games

-These games are as follows:
+The games are as follows:
  - WindowsFormApp1 = Snake Game
  - WindowsFormApp2 = Bubble Popper
  - WindowsFormApp3 = Ping Pong